kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 <h3>...JSON takes it from here</h3>
 Next came <a href="http://www.json.org/">JSON</a>, which was a uniform data format for the browser.
 It didn't fully eliminate the need to for backend database systems, but it certainly lessened the browsers dependencies on them.

-The data was in the form of a standard object/POJO/whatever that could easily extracted with JavaScript.
-Whether you were using PHP, .NET, Java etc. or a specific SQL set up, JSON just worked.
+The data was in the form of a standard object/POJO/whatever that could easily be extracted with JavaScript.
+Whether you were using PHP, .NET, Java, etc., or a specific SQL set up, JSON just worked.